r00li/Roli-Tweet-Printer/README.md

     username: printer
     password: printer

-After that you should enter your printers PID and VID values into the web interface and configuring your services.
-How to do this should be explained in the actual web interface itself.
+After that you should enter your printers PID and VID values into the web interface and continue with configuring your services.
+How to do this is clearly written in the actual web interface itself.
 This should be it.
 I may have forgotten something in which case please let me know.

 ## Troubleshooting, configuring and contributing
 If any of this didn't work please look at the errors that are returned and try doing some googling.
 If that fails please open a new issue here and I will try to help.